slatedocs/slate/api_docs/source/includes/_netsuite.md

 Value       | Description
 ----------- | -----------
-pending     | Get all records that need to be processed in NS (a combination of new/updated/deleted) new         | Get all new records that need to be created updated     | Get all updated records previously created deleted     | Get all entries that need to be deleted because of 0 quantity synced      | Get all synced records previously successfully synced error       | Get all records that encountered an error during its most recent sync
+pending     | Get all records that need to be processed in NS (a combination of new/updated/deleted) synced      | Get all synced records previously successfully synced error       | Get all records that encountered an error during its most recent sync